myat-hsu-mon/GuardRails-FullStack-Engineer-Challenge/README.md

 - npm run build ( To build )
 - npm run test ( To test )

-## Environment Variables for Client

-To run this project, you will need to add the following environment variable to your .env file

-`REACT_APP_BACKEND_URL`

 ## Environment Variables for Server

 To run this project, you will need to add the following environment variables to your .env file